 If you have to have a penis to be a man, than God the Father can't be male

-A few days ago my dear wife posted this screenshot on the Where True Love Is Facebook page.
+A few days ago my spouse posted this screenshot on the Where True Love Is Facebook page.
 It generated a lot of discussion, including comments by a guy who had this to say:

 The timing was great for a conversation, because I'd been prepping a series on gender for a large United Methodist Church in St. Louis.
 I responded with a list of scriptures in which God self-describes as intensely female.